Septimius Severus: Marriages

 About 175, Septimius Severus, in his early thirties at the time, contracted his first marriage, to Paccia Marciana, a woman from Leptis Magna.
 He probably met her during his tenure as legate under his uncle.
 Marciana's name suggests Punic or Libyan origin, but nothing else is known of her.
 Septimius Severus does not mention her in his autobiography, though he commemorated her with statues when he became emperor.
 The unreliable Historia Augusta claims that Marciana and Severus had two daughters, but no other attestation of them has survived.
 It appears that the marriage produced no surviving children, despite lasting for more than ten years.

 Marciana died of natural causes around 186.
 Septimius Severus, now in his forties, childless and eager to remarry, began enquiring into the horoscopes of prospective brides.
 The Historia Augusta relates that he heard of a woman in Syria of whom it had been foretold that she would marry a king, and so Severus sought her as his wife.
 This woman was an Emesene Syrian named Julia Domna.
 Her father, Julius Bassianus, descended from the Arab Emesene dynasty and served as a high priest to the local cult of the sun god Elagabal.
 Domna's older sister, Julia Maesa, would become the grandmother of the future emperors Elagabalus and Alexander Severus.

-Bassianus accepted Severus' marriage proposal in early 187, and in the summer the couple married in Lugdunum (modern-day Lyon, France), of which Severus was the governor.
+Bassianus accepted Severus's marriage proposal in early 187, and in the summer the couple married in Lugdunum (modern-day Lyon, France), of which Severus was the governor.
 The marriage proved happy, and Severus cherished Julia and her political opinions.
 Julia built "the most splendid reputation" by applying herself to letters and philosophy.
 They had two sons, Lucius Septimius Bassianus (later nicknamed Caracalla, born 4 April 188 in Lugdunum) and Publius Septimius Geta (born 7 March 189 in Rome).